Aadhaar: Security concerns

 In an August 2009 interview with the Tehelka, former chief of the Intelligence Bureau (IB), Ajit Doval, said that Aadhaar was originally intended to flush out illegal immigrants, but social security benefits were later added to avoid privacy concerns.
 In December 2011 the Parliamentary Standing Committee on Finance, led by Yashwant Sinha, rejected the National Identification Authority of India Bill, 2010, and suggested modifications.
 It expressed objections to the issuing of Aadhaar numbers to illegal immigrants.
 The Committee said that the project was being implemented in an unplanned manner and bypassing the Parliament.

 In May 2013, deputy director general of the UIDAI, Ashok Dalwai, admitted that there had been some errors in the registration process.
 Some people had received Aadhaar cards with wrong photographs or fingerprints.
 According to Aloke Tikku of the Hindustan Times, some officials of the Intelligence Bureau (IB) had criticised the UIDAI project in September 2013, with the officials saying that the Aadhaar number cannot be considered a credible proof of residence.
 As under the liberal pilot phase, where a person claimed to live was accepted as the address and recorded.

-In 2018, R. S. Sharma, former director general of the UIDAI shared his Aadhaar number on Twitter challenging people to show “one concrete example where you can do any harm to me!”
+In 2018, R. S. Sharma, former director general of the UIDAI shared his Aadhaar number on Twitter, challenging people to show "one concrete example where you can do any harm to me!"
 Within hours, Twitter users managed to dig out his personal details like his personal mobile number(s), Gmail and Yahoo addresses, physical address, date of birth, his frequent flyer number, and that he uses an iPhone.
 After this incident, UIDAI tweeted urging users not to share Aadhaar numbers publicly.

+In September 2023, independent analyst Moody's raised concerns about the Aadhaar system, highlighting its tendency to result in service denials, especially affecting manual labourers in hot, humid climates due to questionable reliability of biometric technologies.
+The Government of India refuted Moody's claims emphasizing the absence of reported security or privacy breaches within the Aadhaar System.
+The centre's stance was reaffirmed in response to parliamentary enquiries, where it unequivocally stated that no breaches had been reported from the Aadhaar database.